Saxaul sparrow: Description

 The male saxaul sparrow has bold markings, with a black stripe along the top of its head and another through its eye.
 It has black feathering, or a "bib", on its throat and upper belly.
-By comparison to other sparrows this is thin on the throat, but wide on the breast.
+By comparison to other sparrows, this is thin on the throat, but wide on the breast.
 The male has a bright russet patch on the sides of its crown and nape.
 Its cheeks are pale grey or buff, and its underparts are whitish, tinged buff or grey on its sides.
 Its back is grey or warm brown, streaked variably with black.
 Its shoulders are more lightly streaked with black bars.
 The male's thin tail is brown, with the edges and tips of feathers paler.
 Its median coverts are black with a white tip, while its other wing feathers are variably dark brown, cinnamon, or black, tipped buff or whitish and edged grey.
 The non-breeding male differs in having slightly paler plumage.

-The female is similar in some ways to the male, but paler and duller.
-It is sandy grey or brown, with a back patterned like that of the male, and white or whitish underparts.
+The female is similar to the male in some ways, but paler and duller.
+It is sandy grey or brown, with a back pattern like that of the male, and white or whitish underparts.
 The head of the females of the subspecies ammodendri and nigricans is dingy grey with darker smudges on the forehead, behind its eyes, and on its throat.
 The female of the subspecies stoliczkae is buff-brown with a white throat, a conspicuous pale supercilium, darker forehead, and lighter cheeks.
 The juvenile is similar to the female, differing in its lack of dark tinges on its throat and crown.
 In adults, moulting begins in July and ends in late August or early September.
-The post-juvenile moult is complete, and occurs variously from June to August.
+The post-juvenile moult is complete and occurs variously from June to August.